Skip to main content

 Last update:

-Enable node group autoscaling can be done in the control panel, via Managed Kubernetes API or Terraform — no need to install Cluster Autoscaler in the cluster.
+Enable node group autoscaling can be accessed in the control panel, via API Managed Kubernetes or through Terraform.

 The minimum and maximum number of nodes in a group can be set when autoscaling is enabled — Cluster Autoscaler will only change the number of nodes within these limits.

-Adding node
+Adding a node

 Deleting a node

-If the total number of resources requested by pods on a single node is less than 50% of its resources, Cluster Autoscaler marks the node as unnecessary.
-If a node does not see an increase in resource requests after 10 minutes, Cluster Autoscaler will check if pods can be moved to other nodes.
+If the total number of resources requested by pods on a node is less than 50% of its resources, Cluster Autoscaler marks the node as unnecessary.
+If the number of resource requests on a node does not increase after 10 minutes, Cluster Autoscaler will check if pods can be moved to other nodes.

 Cluster Autoscaler will not migrate pods (and therefore will not delete a node) with certain conditions:

-• Pods that use PodDisruptionBudget;
+• the pods that use PodDisruptionBudget;

 • Kube-system pods without PodDisrptionBudget;